ibm-cloud-docs/text-to-speech/websockets.md

 `x-watson-learning-opt-out` (*optional* boolean)
 :   ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only.** Indicates whether the service logs requests and results that are sent over the connection.
 To prevent IBM from accessing your data for general service improvements, specify `true` for the parameter.
 Opting out directs IBM to write to disk *no* user data (text or audio) for your request.
 For more information, see [Request logging](/docs/text-to-speech?topic=text-to-speech-data-security#data-security-request-logging).

 The following snippet of JavaScript code opens a connection with the service.
-The call to the `/v1/synthesize` method passes the `voice` and `access_token` query parameters, the former to direct the service to use the enhanced neural US English Allison voice.
+The call to the `/v1/synthesize` method passes the `voice` and `access_token` query parameters, the former to direct the service to use the US English Allison voice.
 Once the connection is established, the event listeners (`onOpen()`, `onClose()`, and so on) are defined to respond to events from the service.

 ```javascript
 var access_token = '{access_token}';